wasserth/TotalSegmentator/README.md

 * `--nr_thr_saving 1`: Saving big images with several threads will take a lot of memory

-### Train/validation/test split
-The exact split of the dataset can be found in the file `meta.csv` inside of the [dataset](https://doi.org/10.5281/zenodo.6802613).
-This was used for the validation in our paper.
-The exact numbers of the results for the high-resolution model (1.5mm) can be found [here](resources/results_all_classes_v1.json).
-The paper shows these numbers in the supplementary materials Figure 11.

-### Retrain model and run evaluation
-See [here](resources/train_nnunet.md) for more info on how to train a nnU-Net yourself on the TotalSegmentator dataset, how to split the data into train/validation/test set as in our paper, and how to run the same evaluation as in our paper.

 ### Python API
 You can run totalsegmentator via Python:
 ```python